 Requirement 3: Maximum Time Frame for Degree Completion

-Graduate students seeking a first time master's degree may not exceed 45 attempted credit hours.
-Graduate students pursuing a second master’s degree may not exceed 45 attempted credit hours for each of the degrees.
-Students who are concurrently pursuing two master's degrees may not exceed a total of 90 attempted credits.
+Graduate students pursuing a second master's degree may not exceed 65 attempted credit hours for each of the degrees.

-Graduate students who are seeking a doctoral degree without completing a master's degree may not exceed 90 attempted credit hours.
+Graduate students who are pursuing a doctoral degree without completing a master's degree may not exceed 144 attempted credit hours.

 Students who start the semester making SAP and complete the semester not meeting requirements 1 or 2 will be placed on financial aid warning for their next semester of attendance.
 While on financial aid warning, a student will continue to be eligible to receive financial aid without filing an appeal.
 A student who does not meet requirement 3 because they exceed their maximum time frame will be considered not making satisfactory progress.
 A continuation of their financial aid will be on an appeal basis only.

 A student with this status is not making progress toward a degree and is ineligible for financial aid.
 Students with certain circumstances may appeal.

 When a student starts a semester on financial aid warning and continues to fail to meet requirements 1 or 2 at the end of that semester, he or she will be ineligible for financial aid.
 To be reconsidered for financial aid, the student must submit an appeal to the Michigan Tech Financial Aid Office.
 An approved appeal will result in the student being placed on financial aid probation.
 While on financial aid probation, the student is eligible for financial aid for only one semester.
 At the completion of the semester of financial aid probation, the student must meet all three requirements of SAP or lose their financial aid eligibility until the requirements are met.